-Metformin is a medication prescribed for insulin resistance.
-It’s approved by the FDA to treat diabetes, and has an orphan approval for the treatment of insulin resistance associated with PCOS, or polycystic ovary syndrome.
-But many have wondered: is metformin safe to use?
+Metformin is a medication that you prescribe for insulin resistance.
+It’s approved by the FDA to treat diabetes and has an orphan approval for the treatment of insulin resistance associated with PCOS, or polycystic ovary syndrome.
+But many have wondered: is metformin safe?

 Insulin resistance affects as many as one in three people.
-This condition is a stepping stone to metabolic syndrome, which includes obesity, type 2 diabetes, high blood pressure, and high cholesterol.
+This condition is a stepping stone to metabolic syndrome.
+It includes obesity, type 2 diabetes, high blood pressure, and high cholesterol.

 Metformin is not meant to be used alone.
-It’s used in conjunction with weight loss measures including diet, exercise, and lifestyle changes designed to improve glycemic or blood sugar control.
+It’s used in conjunction with weight loss measures including diet and exercise.
+Additionally, it is used with lifestyle changes designed to improve glycemic or blood sugar control.
 Metformin is taken with meals to provide the best glycemic control.

-Metformin works to lower blood glucose by decreasing the liver’s production of glucose and the gut’s absorption of glucose, and increasing cell insulin sensitivity.
+Metformin works to lower blood glucose by decreasing the liver’s production of glucose.
+It also decreases the gut’s absorption of glucose and increases cell insulin sensitivity.

 At the molecular level, metformin works differently according to the dose and duration of treatment.
 Metformin has been shown to act via both AMP-activated protein kinase (AMPK)-dependent and AMPK-independent mechanisms.

-Our bodies produce AMP, or adenosine monophosphate, in the process of creating adenosine triphosphate (ATP), which is the major source of cell energy.
+Our bodies produce AMP, or adenosine monophosphate, in the process of creating adenosine triphosphate (ATP).
+This is the major source of cell energy.

 AMP-activated protein kinase (AMPK) is an energy sensor that regulates all aspects of cell function.
-The AMPK cascade also regulates food intake and energy expenditure at the whole body level, by mediating the effects of hormones and cytokines such as leptin, adiponectin and ghrelin.
+The AMPK cascade also regulates food intake and energy expenditure at the whole-body level.
+It does this by mediating the effects of hormones and cytokines such as leptin, adiponectin, and ghrelin.

 What are the Side Effects of Metformin?

 Lactic acidosis is a rare but serious side effect that can occur due to a buildup of metformin in your body.
-Signs of lactic acidosis are: extreme tiredness, weakness, decreased appetite, nausea, vomiting, trouble breathing, dizziness or lightheadedness, a fast or slow heart rate, feeling cold, muscle pain, flushing or sudden reddening and warmth in your skin, stomach pain with any of these other symptoms.
+Signs of lactic acidosis are extreme tiredness, weakness, decreased appetite, nausea, and vomiting.
+Other signs are trouble breathing, dizziness, or lightheadedness.
+A fast or slow heart rate, feeling cold, muscle pain, flushing or sudden reddening and warmth in your skin, stomach pain with any of these other symptoms.
 Lactic acidosis is a medical emergency that must be treated in the hospital.

-Metformin can cause hypoglycemia if you have a poor diet, consume excessive amounts of alcohol, take other diabetes medications, or engage in very strenuous exercise.
+Metformin can cause hypoglycemia if you have a poor diet or consume excessive amounts of alcohol.
+It can also cause hypoglycemia if you take other diabetes medications, or engage in very difficult exercise.

-While metformin is very effective at lowering blood sugar, it does have significant side effects and cannot be taken if you have liver disease, kidney dysfunction, or acute heart failure.
+While metformin is very effective at lowering blood sugar, it does have significant side effects.
+Therefore, it cannot be taken if you have liver disease, kidney dysfunction, or acute heart failure.

 We talk a lot about how to reverse insulin resistance in our Hormone Support Group, which you can access through our free Hormone Reboot Training.
 I hope you’ll join us.